manuelsagra/TIE-Fighter-Assault/README.md

-# Tie-Fighter Assault
+# TIE-Fighter Assault

-This game uses ARKit to recreate a confrontation against an unlimited number of Tie-Fighters inside an asteroid field.
+This game uses ARKit to recreate a confrontation against an unlimited number of TIE-Fighters inside an asteroid field.

 The asteroids keep appearing at a constant rate and they come directly at your ship.
 If you destroy them you have a chance to recover some shield or proton torpedoes, a weapon that inflicts double damage than the default laser.